uhussain/WebCrawlerForOnlineInflation/README.md

 2. **Keys** to webpages of interest saved in parquet files on S3
 3. Parquet + WARC input to Spark with distributed processing over O(10 GB) data per job
 4. Cleaning, filtering and aggregating Product and Price tables with Pandas in Python
+5. Plotting and tracking price trends with Dash

 # Requirements